ibm-cloud-docs/appid/progressive.md

 2. Your application notifies {{site.data.keyword.appid_short_notm}} that the user wants to interact with your app as an anonymous user.
 3. {{site.data.keyword.appid_short_notm}} creates an ad hoc user profile and calls the OAuth login that issues anonymous access identity tokens for the anonymous user.
 4. Using the tokens from {{site.data.keyword.appid_short_notm}}, you can create, read, update, and delete the attributes that are stored in the user profile.
-5. The user may choose to sign in to access additional features of your app.
+5. The user might choose to sign in to access more features of your app.
 6. Your application notifies {{site.data.keyword.appid_short_notm}} that the user wants to interact with your app as an identified user.
 7. {{site.data.keyword.appid_short_notm}} returns the login widget to your app.
 8. The user selects their preferred identity provider.
-9. Your application informs {{site.data.keyword.appid_short_notm}} that the user has selected an identity provider.
+9. Your application informs {{site.data.keyword.appid_short_notm}} that the user selected an identity provider.
 10. {{site.data.keyword.appid_short_notm}} authenticates the call with the identity provider.
 11. The identity provider confirms whether the login was successful.
 12. {{site.data.keyword.appid_short_notm}} uses the anonymous access token to find the anonymous profile and attaches the user's identity to it.